-Like others facing the challenges of aging, LGBTQ seniors deserve respectful, high quality health and human services.
-Lavender Seniors provides social support services and a vibrant caring community of LGBTQ older adults.
-Our programs foster a sense of belonging for all LGBTQ older adults particularly those who are isolated, vulnerable, disabled and at risk.
-We also participate in local, statewide, and national advocacy efforts for the betterment of the LGBTQ and mainstream older adult community.
+Like others facing the challenges of aging, LGBTQ+ seniors deserve respectful, high quality health and human services.
+Lavender Seniors provides social support services that fosters a sense of belonging for all LGBTQ+ older adults.
+We also participate in local, statewide, and national advocacy efforts.

-Since that first meeting we’ve been determined to stick together as LGBTQ women and men.
-United, we are much stronger and we have a better time!
-We’ve also realized that we need to be widely inclusive.
-Lavender Seniors, therefore, warmly welcomes those who identify themselves as bisexual, members of the transgender community, those who are questioning their identities, and those who don’t identify with any labels.
+Since that first meeting we’ve been determined to stick together as LGBTQ+ elders.
+United, we are much stronger and better able to support each other.
+Lavender Seniors, therefore, warmly welcomes those who identify themselves as lesbian, gay, bisexual, transgender, those who are questioning their identities, and those who don’t identify with any labels.
 We also deeply appreciate the support of our heterosexual friends, relatives and allies.

-LGBTQ seniors came of age at a time when it was criminal and considered sick to be LGBTQ.
-They often were fired from jobs; evicted from their homes; disowned by family, friends, and community; dishonorably discharged from the military; hospitalized in psychiatric wards; taunted; sometimes arrested and imprisoned; and beaten.
-Thus, for most LGBTQ persons – during earlier times in particular – the only way to survive was to be “closeted,” to hide their sexual orientation and gender identity from family, employers, neighbors, and officials, and attempt to “pass” as heterosexual.
-This survival tool of remaining hidden, though necessary in the past, often places the health and well-being of many older LGBTQs at high risk.
+LGBTQ+ seniors came of age at a time when it was criminal and considered mentally ill and deviant to be LGBTQ+.
+They often were beaten, fired from jobs; evicted from their homes; disowned by family, friends, and community; dishonorably discharged from the military; hospitalized in psychiatric wards; taunted and sometimes arrested and imprisoned.
+Thus, for most LGBTQ+ persons, the only way to survive was to be “closeted,” to hide their sexual orientation and gender identity from family, employers, neighbors, and officials, and attempt to “pass” as heterosexual.
+Because of remaining hidden, many older LGBTQ+ seniors still feel at risk.
 Many avoid supportive services all together for fear of outing themselves.
-Both fear and isolation can become a serious threat when an LGBTQ senior grows frail and vulnerable.
-It also is not uncommon for LGBTQ seniors to lack family support to aid in care giving.
+Both fear and isolation can become a serious threat when an v senior grows frail and vulnerable.
+It also is not uncommon for LGBTQ+ seniors to lack family support to aid in care giving.

-Federal Marriage Laws that discriminate against LGBTQs can have a devastating effect on LGBTQ seniors.
-Access to social security survivor benefits, pension benefits, Medical and long-term care benefits and estate tax issues can leave and LGBTQ senior vulnerable to poverty and health disparities.
+Federal Marriage Laws that discriminate against LGBTQ+ seniors can have a devastating effect on LGBTQ+ seniors.
+Access to social security survivor benefits, pension benefits, Medical and long-term care benefits and estate tax issues can leave a LGBTQ+ senior vulnerable to poverty and health disparities.

-Lavender Seniors addresses these social injustices by increasing access to supportive direct services for East Bay Area LGBTQ older adults and advocating through coalitions for the advancement of LGBTQ legal protections both statewide and nationally.
+Lavender Seniors addresses these social injustices by increasing access to supportive direct services and advocating through coalitions for the advancement of LGBTQ+ legal protections.